 • Firefighters have been found to have higher levels of some PFAS than the general population, though the relative extent of exposure from different occupational sources is not known.

 • Exposures to newer generation PFAS have not been studied enough in firefighters.

 • PFAS exposures and health effects in firefighters are not well understood.

 Our collaborative team consists of researchers from the University of Arizona, University of Miami, University of Michigan, NIOSH, NCEH, NFPA as well as representatives from the fire service.
-This study will extend the goals of the overarching FFCCS research project by specifically adding firefighters who have had direct exposure to PFAS and similar fluorinated contaminants, such as ARFF (aircraft rescue and fire fighting) and industrial firefighters to the existing cohort.
+This study will extend the goals of the overarching FFCCS research project by adding firefighters who have had direct exposure to PFAS, such as industrial and aircraft rescue firefighters.
 To understand the extent of PFAS exposures in the fire service, potential sources of exposure, and potential health effects, our study will address the following research aims:

 1. Create and administer a national survey assessing current AFFF products and uses.